Canal Street (film)

 Canal Street is a 2018 American drama thriller film directed by Rhyan LaMarr.
 The film was distributed by Smith Global Media and opened over Martin Luther King Jr. Day weekend.
 It was filmed in Chicago.
 Canal Street was screened at the American Black Film Festival.

 Plot

 Kholi Styles, a young black teenager, is wrongfully accused of the murder of his white classmate from Winnetka.
-His father, Jackie Styles, is an up-and-coming lawyer who goes to court to fight for his son's innocence.
+His father, Jackie Styles, is an up-and-coming lawyer who goes to court to fight to prove his son's innocence.